nezaboodka/reactronic/README.md

 In the example above, `Demo` is an observable object, meaning that access to its fields are seamlessly tracked to determine dependent reactions and caches.
-Reaction function `printContact` reads `name` and `email` fields and depends on them.
-Reaction function is executed automatically in response to changes of these fields made by `saveContact` impact function.
+Reaction function `printContact` reads `name` and `email` fields, thus depends on them.
+It is executed automatically in response to changes of these fields made by `saveContact` impact function.

 Here is an example of a cached value (re-)computed on-demand: